Last Updated: April 14, 2021

-There are a multitude of reasons for why puppies may not show an interest in eating as one would expect.
-Much of it depends on the particular situation, breed, environment, age, diet and underlying health factors.
+There are a multitude of reasons why puppies may not show any interest in eating as one would expect.
+Much of it depends on the particular situation, breed, environment, age, diet, and underlying health factors.
 Brand new puppies introduced to the household may not be eating for reasons that are very different from a senior dog that one has noticed is suddenly “off food”.
 For the most part, healthy puppies and dogs should be eating in general.
 Below we will identify a few reasons why a new puppy may not be as enthusiastic to eat as one would expect.

 Bringing a new puppy home is a big deal for the puppy.
-It has been removed from its litter and mother, suddenly introduced into a brand-new environment with different sights, sounds, smells etc. While it’s exciting for us, it can be stressful for the new puppy.
+It has been removed from its litter and mother, suddenly introduced into a brand-new environment with different sights, sounds, smells, etc. While it’s exciting for us, it can be stressful for the new puppy.
 During this transition time, it’s important to maintain a consistent diet.

 Switching and changing foods can cause gastrointestinal upset.
 For small and very young puppies (6 weeks to 4 months), keeping them on the same diet they were weaned onto is favorable.
 If they are eating dry kibble, moistening it or adding some wet puppy food can help increase palatability.

 Once you have established an eating area for the puppy, put the food down and allow the pup to eat freely.
 You can check on the bowl and look for signs that she has eaten.
 Young puppies should be eating at least every 6-8 hours.
 If they are not, it’s time to see the vet and ensure that there is no underlying cause for anorexia.